FIS - Financial Services

 This course provides the student with the opportunity to earn credit and valuable experience while doing a jointly supervised project on the job in an approved company.

 Course designed to meet the special interest needs of Financial Services students and local business organizations.
 Special topics will be offered for variable credit from one to four semester credit hours.
-Students may repeat FIS 290 up to three times on different topics for a maximum of nine semester credit hours. prerequisite may vary by topic.
+Students may repeat FIS 290 up to three times on different topics for a maximum of nine semester credit hours.
+Fee Varies.
+Prerequisite may vary by topic.